m-ender/retina/README.md

 Retina is a regex-based programming language.
 It's main feature is taking some text via standard input and repeatedly applying regex operations to it (e.g. matching, splitting, and most of all replacing).
 Under the hood, it uses .NET's regex engine, which means that both the .NET flavour and the ECMAScript flavour are available.

+Retina was mainly developed for [Code golf](https://en.wikipedia.org/wiki/Code_golf) which may explain its very terse configuration syntax and some weird design decisions.

 ## Running Retina

 There is an up-to-date Windows binary of Retina in the root directory of the repository.
 Alternatively, you can build it yourself from the C# sources.
-I have not yet tested Retina with Mono, and would be very interested in feedback on whether that works.
+I do not regularly test Retina with Mono, but previous versions have worked without problems.

 ## How does it work?

+Each program is grouped into *stages*.
+A stage consists of one or two parts depending on its type (or *mode*).
+Each stage transforms its input (string) to an output string which is passed to the next stage.
+The first stage reads from the standard input stream.
+Each stage may optionally print its result to the standard output stream in addition to passing it on.
+By default, only the very last stage prints its result.
+Stages can also be grouped into loops.

-Retina either takes one or an even number of filenames as command-line arguments and has several different modes of operation.
-If you supply a single file, this is the *pattern*.
-If you supply an even number of files, these are treated as pairs of *pattern* and *replacement*.
-Instead of filenames, you can also supply the pattern and/or replacement directly on the command line, by using the common `-e` flag.
+The Retina interpreter takes the files for the stages' parts as command-line arguments.
+Instead of filenames, you can also supply the parts directly on the command line, by using the `-e` flag.
 So all of the following are valid invocations:

     Retina ./pattern.rgx
     Retina -e "foo.*"